 Random intersection graphs with tunable degree distribution and clustering

-A random intersection graph is constructed by independently assigning each vertex a subset of a given set and drawing an edge between two vertices if and only if their respective subsets intersect.
-In this paper a model is developed in which each vertex is given a random weight, and vertices with larger weights are more likely to be assigned large subsets.
-The distribution of the degree of a given vertex is determined and is shown to depend on the weight of the vertex.
-In particular, if the weight distribution is a power law, the degree distribution will be so as well.
+A random intersection graph is constructed by assigning independently to each vertex a subset of a given set and drawing an edge between two vertices if and only if their respective subsets intersect.
+In this article a model is developed in which each vertex is given a random weight and vertices with larger weights are more likely to be assigned large subsets.
+The distribution of the degree of a given vertex is characterized and is shown to depend on the weight of the vertex.
+In particular, if the weight distribution is a power law, the degree distribution will be as well.
 Furthermore, an asymptotic expression for the clustering in the graph is derived.
-By tuning the parameters of the model, it is possible to generate a graph with arbitrary clustering, expected degree and - in the power law case - tail exponent.
+By tuning the parameters of the model, it is possible to generate a graph with arbitrary clustering, expected degree, and—in the power-law case—tail exponent.

 Place, publisher, year, edition, pages